 Spokane Domestic Violence & Restraining Order Lawyers

 In many cases involving domestic violence, one or both parties may request a protective order.
 A protective order, is a type of restraining order that prevents contact between those listed in the order and the individual or children that are thought to be under threat of harm.
 They are frequently requested as part of divorce proceedings.
-If you or a loved one feel endangered, contact Twyford Law Office at (509) 327-0777.
+If you or a loved one feel endangered, contact the Spokane family law attorneys at Twyford Law Office at (509) 327-0777.

 Why Choose Us?